 Julian Vivas, who draws “Julie’s Jinx”, is just credited as “Vivas”, but his full name appears in other Tammy credits.
 Reprints were not credited, as was the case with “My Terrible Twin” here.
 Even the artist, Juliana Buch, is not credited, as she was for her new stories in Tammy.
 Features, such as the one about footwear on the back cover, also received credits.
 But it is not clear whether Mari L’Anson is the writer, the artist or both, because the credit just says “by: Mari L’Anson”.

 When the credits first began, Roy Preston was credited with a lot of stories that had dark, supernatural themes such as “The Evil One” and “Sign of the Times”.
 These were probably leftover scripts from “Monster Tales” in the Tammy and Jinty merger.
 Preston continued to be credited with several complete stories that had a supernatural theme, such as “The Lady of Ranoch Water” and “The Moon Maiden”.
 But here Preston is credited with a lighter story that has no supernatural theme whatsoever: “Event of the Year”.
 Throughout the credit run, Preston wrote only complete stories; there is not a single serial attributed to him during this period.

 Ian Mennell is credited with several mystery stories, such as “Foul Play” and “Saving Grace”, but the credits also show he was not solely confined to that genre.
-Mennell wrote the unorthodox male cross-dressing story “Cuckoo in the Nest” and a lot of Button Box stories, such as the one in this issue.
-Alison Christie, who first started Button Box, did not write all of its stories; Mennell and Linda Stephenson are also credited with Button Box stories.
-This is unlike the case of “Pam of Pond Hill”, where Jay Over is credited as the writer throughout.
+He also wrote the unorthodox male cross-dressing story, “Cuckoo in the Nest”.